21 genera

 Flowers: June-August

-Distribution: Occurring east of the Cascades crest in Washington; eastern Washington and adjacent Idaho, south to Baja California and east to Arizona.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Baja California, east to Idaho and Arizona.

 Habitat: Moist to rather dry hillsides and woodlands.